-- 1) The TSP arranges a pre-work meeting between participant, TSP and NRCS field office in order to establish collaboration and address any questions among the parties. - 2) The TSP maintains a written and date-ordered record of discussions with the participant that are related to this planning activity. - 3) TSP conducts an on-site inventory of participant's planning area to observe the current land uses and land management systems in the operation. - 4) TSP uses NRCS approved technology tools and protocols to assess resource concerns.
+- 1) The TSP arranges a pre-work meeting between participant, TSP and NRCS field office to establish collaboration and address any questions among the parties. - 2) The TSP maintains a written and date-ordered record of discussions with the participant that are related to this planning activity. - 3) TSP conducts an on-site inventory of participant's planning area to observe the current land uses and land management systems in the operation. - 4) TSP uses NRCS approved technology tools and protocols to assess resource concerns. - 5) TSP develops a minimum of one conservation system alternative for at least one land use by land management system included in the operation (land units can be combined under one alternative system) that meet the producer's objectives and priorities.